adammathes/snkt/README.md

       * `archive.html`
       * `rss.xml`

-You can run a preview server with
+Run a preview server to see the results with

     $ snkt -p

-Loading http://localhost:8000 in a web browser should now show you the site.
+Loading http://localhost:8000 in a web browser should now show the (near empty) site.

-Snkt will use `config.yml` by default if it's in the working directory.
-Otherwise you can specify it with an explicit `-c /path/config.yml` flag.

 ## Command Line Usage